 Today, the network she started is suing the federal government for the right to remain faithful to those teachings.

-“The federal government cannot force people to violate their religion like this,” said Mark Rienzi, Senior Counsel at the Becket Fund and a constitutional law professor at the Catholic University of America.
+“The federal government cannot force people to violate their religion like this,” said Mark Rienzi, Senior Counsel at Becket and a constitutional law professor at the Catholic University of America.
 “Mother Angelica founded EWTN to spread the teachings of the Catholic Church—not to betray them.”

 Over the last three decades EWTN, has become the largest Catholic media organization in the world.
 Now run by lay Catholics, the network refuses to pay for contraceptive services and for drugs that destroy human life.
 “If we are willing to compromise our Catholic faith, we are selling the soul of the network,” said Michael P. Warsaw, EWTN’s President and Chief Executive Officer.
 “The mission of EWTN is not negotiable.”